-Common sense (and most reviews) tells us that the chest-style fridges are more efficient because less cold can “escape” when opening the door (since the door is on top and colder air at the bottom).
+Common sense (and most reviews) tell us that the chest-style 12v refrigerators are more efficient because less cold can “escape” when opening the door (since the door is on top and colder air is at the bottom).

-- But let’s suppose an upright fridge “looses” more cold than a chest fridge… is that really significant?
-The fact that people are now going for induction cook top, desktop gaming computers, Vitamix, etc. in their van is a pretty good testimony that off-the-grid power is not as scarce as it used to be!
+- But let’s suppose an upright fridge “loses” more cold than a chest fridge… is that really significant?
+The fact that people are now going for induction cooktops, desktop gaming computers, Vitamix, etc. in their van is a pretty good testimony that off-the-grid power is not as scarce as it used to be!

-Therefore, we don’t think that efficiency of chest VS upright fridge is a decisive factor.
+Therefore, we don’t think that efficiency of chest VS upright is a decisive factor.

-Maybe a chest fridge will fit much better in your van layout?
+Maybe a chest 12v refrigerator will fit much better in your camper van layout?
 Can’t argue with that!
 That’s a perfectly valid reason to get one!

-We’re glad we went with an upright fridge.
+We’re glad we went with an upright 12 volt fridge.
 But many people out there are perfectly happy with their chest fridge.
 Only YOU know! 🙂

 2- Refrigerator Technologies

 Battery, solar, and refrigerator technologies have come a looooong way, so it’s now totally possible to power a fridge exclusively from the sun!
 In fact, 12 volt fridges have become the preferred type for people living off the grid.
 Because it operates at 12V DC, there is no efficiency loss associated with conversion to 120V AC.
 There are two types of 12V refrigerator: Compressor and Thermoelectric.

 Have you ever noticed how a propane tank becomes very cold if it is emptied rapidly?
 A 12v refrigerator uses the same principle:

 - The refrigerant (a gas) is compressed by the compressor: its pressure and temperature increase.